grapestone5321/Kaggle-Reading-Group/README.md

 This week we're starting a new paper: An Open Source AutoML Benchmark by Gijsbers et al from the 2019 ICML Workshop on Automated Machine Learning.

-Link to the paper: https://www.automl.org/wp-content/uploads/2019/06/automlws2019_Paper45.pdf
+Link to the paper 6.: https://www.automl.org/wp-content/uploads/2019/06/automlws2019_Paper45.pdf

 ### 11. XLNet (Part 4) | Kaggle

+This week we're starting a new paper in the Kaggle reading group: XLNet: Generalized Autoregressive Pretraining for Language Understanding (Yang et al, unpublished).

+You can read the paper7.: https://arxiv.org/abs/1906.08237

 ### 12. XLNet (Part 3) | Kaggle

 ### 13. XLNet (Part 2) | Kaggle

 ### 14. XLNet (Part 1) | Kaggle
-This week we're starting a new paper in the Kaggle reading group: XLNet: Generalized Autoregressive Pretraining for Language Understanding (Yang et al, unpublished).

-You can read the paper here: https://arxiv.org/abs/1906.08237